Penile Peritoneal Vaginoplasty (PPV SRS)

 - This type of penile surgery is able to mimic vaginal functionality better than other male-to-female bottom surgery techniques.

-- Penile inversion vaginoplasty is a tried and tested method that has been utilised for over 60 years.
+- The penile inversion technique is a tried and tested method that has been utilised for over 60 years.

 Disadvantages of SRS-PPV

 - Some patients may suffer from indigestion/dyspepsia for up to 3 days post-procedure.